-Each year I teach a variety of permaculture courses at different venues and events around the country (and sometimes overseas).
+Each year we teach a variety of permaculture courses at different venues and events around the country (and sometimes overseas).
 The courses listed below happen at around the same time each year, just click on the headings to learn more about them.
 I also teach on the Schumacher College Sustainable Horticulture course in Devon and a residential Permaculture Design Course at High Heathercombe Centre on Dartmoor in March/April.
 You can find out more about these by clicking the links and contacting the venue.

-A seasonal weekend course at The Sustainability Centre in Hampshire which covers the basics and more for creating an easy to manage, productive food garden.
+Part 1 of the two-weekend Kitchen Gardening course at The Sustainability Centre in Hampshire which covers the basics and more for creating an easy to manage, productive food garden.
 Drawing on traditional and permaculture methods and techniques this course is ideal for beginners and more seasoned gardeners alike.
 This weekend focuses on winter and spring jobs such as preparing for the coming season, soil care and planning for a continual harvest.

-A seasonal weekend course at The Sustainability Centre in Hampshire which covers the basics and more for creating an easy to manage, productive food garden.
+Part 2 of the two-weekend Kitchen Gardening course at The Sustainability Centre in Hampshire which covers the basics and more for creating an easy to manage, productive food garden.
 Drawing on traditional and permaculture methods and techniques this course is ideal for beginners and more seasoned gardeners alike.
 This weekend focuses on maintaining the garden through the summer and autumn, harvesting, storing and preserving your produce.

 Our renowned two-week PDC at the beautiful, pioneering permaculture venue, Ragmans Lane Farm.
 This is a a great chance to immerse yourself in permaculture, learning the design principles, process and methods of permaculture design so that you can apply it to your own land, project, livelihood or lifestyle.